 1) Import and locate the track(s) you want to convert from your iTunes Music library to your iTunes Audiobooks tab.
 If you are importing from a CD (granted we’re a dying breed), before you proceed learn about merging tracks in our bonus tutorial below!

 2) Found it?
 Sweet.
-In order to relocate it to Audiobooks, simply secondary click the audio file and select Get Info.
+In order to relocate it to Audiobooks, simply right click the audio file and select Get Info.

-Note: If you have multiple tracks to move, mark all of them and then click Get Info.
+Note: If you have multiple tracks to move, select all of them and then click Get Info.
 When asked Are you sure you want to edit information for multiple items?
 Click Edit Items.

 3) Select the Options tab and click the drop down menu next to media kind.
 Hit Audiobook and rubber-stamp Ok in the bottom right corner.
 As soon as this is executed, your files will be moved out of sight and filed away in the Audiobooks section.

 4) To double check, click the main media switch on your left hand side (encircled in red in the picture below) and select Audiobooks in the drop down menu.
 If everything panned out according to plan, your import is now officially an audiobook.
 It’s that simple!